Arizona and Utah are amongst my favourite places on Earth.

 The advantage of the same starting and end point is that rental cars are usually cheaper, avoiding a 1-way fee (check out latest car rental prices).

 I’ve packed this article with links to Google Maps so you can find each location easily, and follow in my footsteps.
-I’ve done all the hard work for you – route planning, activities, hikes, food and accommodation.
+I’ve done all the hard work for you – route planning, activities, hikes, hiking tours, food and accommodation.
 All you have to do is enjoy it!

 Did you know: The region surrounding my road trip is dubbed “Grand Circle” and contains America’s largest concentration of national parks and monuments.